 Food and refreshments are usually provided and if you have any special dietary requirements, you should tell your advisers or the mediator in advance.

-About 80% of mediations reach agreement but sometimes it is not possible.
 Where the parties are unable to settle the dispute, the mediator will summarise where the parties have reached consensus and where there are still areas of disagreement.
 Further telephone or face to face meetings may be suggested.
-Many disputes settle shortly after mediation because of the progress that has been made during the mediation process.

 The parties can decide where the mediation is to take place.
 If you need help arranging a venue, do let me know.

-Please call Oliver on his mobile 07779 727903, send him an email to contact@oliverhallam.com or use the contact form by clicking here.
 He will need the names of the parties, their addresses, the details of their solicitors if they are represented, and the venue.
 You can give him your preferred dates or he can confirm his availability to allow you to choose a date.
-He will provide a draft mediation agreement and further guidance about the day.